 Shingles is a neuropathic pain condition that requires careful management

-Once you have the pain symptoms under control, the disease still requires management in order to offset recurrences.
+Once the pain symptoms are controlled, the disease still requires management to offset recurrences.

 These lifestyle recommendations can help you deal with chronic pain and other PHN symptoms, and most importantly, they put you in the driver’s seat of your health (not your shingles!)

 PHN can cause emotional distress and depression.
-If you’re feeling blue, have a prepared list of things to do to get through rough times ─ call a dear friend or loved one, spend time with people who lift you up, spend more time at religious services.
+If you’re feeling blue, have a prepared list of things to do to get through rough times ─ call a supportive friend or loved one, spend time with people who encourage you, or devote more time to spiritual services.
 If you are up to it, do good for others in whatever capacity you can offer.
-Get professional support by working with a therapist who specializes in disease management and chronic pain.
+Get professional support by working with a therapist specializing in disease management and chronic pain.

-I can’t stress it enough: Eating a nutritious diet is extremely beneficial to your overall health and your shingles– stick to fruits, vegetables, whole grains, and healthy fats.
+I can’t stress the power or importance of nutrition enough: Eating whole foods, rather than chemical-laden processed foods, is extremely beneficial to your overall health and recovery from shingles.
+Food is the best medicine in the world.
+Devote your diet to eating generous portions of fruits, vegetables, beans, whole grains, and smaller amounts of healthy fats.

-Since you are living with chronic pain, you are probably already aware that regular exercise can help you improves muscle strength, reduces stress and keeps the blood flowing throughout your body.
-If your case is severe, start by working one-on-one with a physical therapist or certified personal trainer who is familiar with working with PHN clients.
+Since you live with chronic pain, you know that regular exercise can help you improves muscle strength, mobility, stress management and blood flow.
+If your Shingles symptoms are severe, work with a physical therapist or certified personal trainer who specializes in disease management.

 Adopt a sleep routine by going to bed and waking up at the same time every day, even on weekends.
 And for maximum sleep benefits, be sure you’re sleeping at least 8 hours each night.

-• Find ways that help you to cope with stress effectively.
+4. Find ways that help you to cope with stress effectively

-Dealing with stress can help you manage the pain that often comes along with PHN.
-That’s why stress management techniques, such as pet therapy, deep breathing, walking in your garden or the local park, yoga and meditation are so popular today.
+Dealing with stress can help you manage the pain associated with PHN.
+Stress management techniques, such as meditation, yoga, pet therapy, deep breathing, walking in your garden are so popular today.
 They work.
 Find an activity that helps you relax.

-With today’s alternative therapies that don’t include any drugs, such as scrambler therapy, there is no need to just accept all the debilitating symptoms that come with a shingles diagnosis.
+With today’s alternative therapies that don’t include any drugs, such as scrambler therapy, there is no need to ‘accept’ all the debilitating symptoms that come with a shingles diagnosis.